tsbertalan/openmg/README.md

 openmg
 ======

 A Python multigrid solver implementation for education.
+Requires Numpy and Scipy.

 As a general test, try:
 >> python run_tests.py